Mississippi Truck Accident Lawyer

 A recent article in the Wall Street Journal has attributed the rise in truck traffic on America’s roadways to an increase in online shopping and disruptions of the supply chain.
 Not only are there more and more 18-wheelers on the interstate, but there’s an increase in delivery trucks driving through our neighborhoods.
 These trucks were not meant to travel down residential roadways and in doing so, they are causing damage to our cities’ streets.

 The rise in trucks on our roads leads to a rise in semi truck collisions.
-According to the Insurance Institute for Highway Safety (IIHS), 4,119 people died in large truck accidents in 2019 which is 31% higher than in 2009.
-In fact, 11% of all motor vehicle crash deaths in 2019 occurred in an auto accident with an 18-wheeler.
+According to the Insurance Institute for Highway Safety (IIHS), 4,014 people died in large truck accidents in 2020 which is 28 percent higher than in 2009.
+In fact, 10 percent of all motor vehicle crash deaths in 2020 occurred in an auto accident with an 18-wheeler.
 The majority of these accidents happened on major roads other than interstates and freeways.

 In the aftermath of a truck accident, you will likely be in pain and quite often in shock.
 While experiencing a range of emotions and dealing with the injuries sustained in a truck accident, it can be confusing to know what steps you should take to protect your legal rights.

 The following is a list of dos and don’ts that every Mississippi injury victim should follow to protect a truck accident claim and maximize your later chance at a full recovery.